Eliza Meteyard: Life

 The daughter of William Meteyard, a surgeon, and his wife Mary, daughter of Zebedee Beckham of Great Yarmouth, she was born on 21 June 1816, in Lime Street, Liverpool.
 In 1818 her father became surgeon to the Shropshire militia; she went to Shrewsbury, and in 1829 moved to Thorpe, near Norwich, which was her formative place as she came of age.
-She left Norwich in 1842, at age 25, and accompanied by an aunt settled in London.
+She left Norwich in 1842, at age 25, and accompanied by an aunt settled in London.Portrait of Eliza Meteyard (1816–1879) an English writer known for journalism, essays, novels, and biographies.
+She was also an authority on Wedgwood pottery.

 She brought forward proposals for female education, and was active in the Whittington Club, "a Bohemian experiment in middle class social reform", a social and debating club that uniquely gave full membership to lower-middle-class women of learning.

 Meteyard died on 4 April 1879 at Stanley Terrace, Fentiman Road, South Lambeth.
 For a number of years she had enjoyed a civil list pension.
 A marble medallion of her was executed by Giovanni Fontana, and once belonged to her friend Joseph Mayer, who had helped her in bringing out the Life of Wedgwood.